maxthedon/apng_to_webp_batch/README.md

  Run the [Downloaded-Path]/run.bash from there.

 ### Beware
-All the files will be **RENAMED** to numbers in a sequence, you can edit this behaviour by removing rename script from run.bash.
+All the files will be **RENAMED** to numbers in a sequence, you can edit this behaviour by removing rename script from run.bash .

 There is **NO** Error-Catching/Backup/RollBack!
 Keep a backup of your original files.